1963 Sarawak district council elections: Background

 The political system in Sarawak was so new that defections and realignment of political parties can almost certainly be expected.
 There were three major political parties in Sarawak at that time: Sarawak United Peoples' Party (SUPP), Parti Negara Sarawak (PANAS), and Sarawak Alliance (Alliance).
 SUPP was led by Ong Kee Hui, who was a banking executive and also a Kuching Municipal Council chairman.
-Another prominent leader of the party, Stephen Young, was an English and Chinese educated barrister working in Kuching.
+Another prominent leader of the party, Stephen Yong, was an English and Chinese educated barrister working in Kuching.
 However, SUPP was also infiltrated with communist supporters.
 Although the party was non-racial, the majority of its members were Chinese.
 On the other hand, PANAS was a member of the Alliance.
 PANAS broke away from the Alliance in April 1963 because of its dissatisfaction of alleged interference of local affairs by the Malayan Alliance Party.
 Although PANAS leadership was multi-racial, it became predominantly a Malay party.
 Meanwhile, Alliance comprised four parties: Sarawak National Party (SNAP), Parti Pesaka Sarawak (PESAKA), Barisan Ra'ayat Jati Sarawak (BARJASA), and Sarawak Chinese Association (SCA).
 SNAP was led by the party secretary, namely Stephen Kalong Ningkan, where he drawn his support from the Iban people of the second division of Sarawak (today Betong and Sri Aman Divisions).
 PESAKA was founded by Temenggung Jugah after his defection from PANAS in 1962.
 The PESAKA party drawn its support from the Ibans of the third division of Sarawak (today Sibu, Sarikei, Mukah and Kapit Divisions).
 BARJASA was representing Malays in the anti-cessionist faction.
 Lastly, SCA was founded by Ling Beng Siew.
 He was the former founder of PESAKA and was defeated in his own ward in 1959 elections.